First home buyers

 If a place seems too good to be true, it usually is.
 Do some basic checks yourself before getting an inspection – look under the floor for dampness or rot and look for repairs.

-4. Check everything works
+4. Not checking everything works

 A building inspection will throw up structural issues with a house but will miss the small stuff.
 It pays to check that everything works – heated towel rails, spa pool, dishwasher, dryer, drains, electric door to hidden lair, hot water, central heating, fans, and oven.